 GOOD TO KNOW:

 The Forum Romanum, the iconic landmark of the Roman Empire is by far one of the unmissable tourist attractions in Rome in Italy.
 The Forum can be very busy, so be prepared for a lot of people and long queues.
-If you do not fancy waiting in the line for a long time, consider visiting the peaceful Palatin Hill first as it is linked with the Forum Romanum.
+However, if you do not fancy waiting in the line for a long time, consider visiting the peaceful Palatin Hill first as it is linked with the Forum Romanum.

-ADMISSION FEE: A combined ticket for the Colosseum, the Roman Forum and the Palatine Hill, starting from €16 (valid for 24 hours, beginning since 1st November 2019).
+ADMISSION FEE: A combined ticket for the Colosseum, the Roman Forum and also the Palatine Hill, starting from €16 (valid for 24 hours, beginning since 1st November 2019).

 FREE ADMISSION TO COLOSSEUM without a pre-sale: 21st November 2019, 18th December 2019